 In 1991 he formed the Bridgwater Czech-Slovak Friendship Society which led in 2002 to the creation of Bridgwater International.

 Brian is a member of Bridgwater Trades Union Council and vice chair of his UNITE Union branch.
-He is a member of The Somerset People’s Assembly, Brdgwater Arts Centre, Bridgwater & District Civic Society and Bridgwater Forward.
+He is a member of The Somerset People’s Assembly and Bridgwater Arts Centre.

-On Sedgemoor District Council he is the Chairman of the Corporate Scrutiny Committee.
+On Sedgemoor District Council he is also the Chairman of the Corporate Scrutiny Committee.